superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ## Evaluating the aspect critique for evaluation results with `retrieval window = 4` as below
 show_aspect_critic(rag_response_dataset_512_4).to_pandas()
 ```

+Here are our **results**:

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/aspect_critique_512_4.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/aspect_critique_512_4.png)

+We can see alignment on coherence, correctness, and conciseness, and (unsurprisingly, given our questions) non-alignment on harmfulness and maliciousness.

 ## In sum

+We've walked you through an implementation of the RAGAS evaluation framework - from creating an evaluation dataset (questions, answers, and ground-truth data), through elucidating the RAGAS metrics and using them to evaluate a sample naive RAG system.
+Compared with using LLMs (T5 and OpenAI), RAGAS appeared to perform more efficiently, with more flexibility for evaluating ragas score (the most critical aspects of a QA system), granular metrics, and e2e metrics in RAG system retrieval and generation.

+In our next article, we'll do a code walkthrough of [Arize Phoenix](https://phoenix.arize.com/) - another framework for evaluating RAG systems.

-The complete version of this code and notebook is available at - [https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas).
+The complete version of this article's code and notebook is available at - [https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-ragas).

 Don’t forget to star and contribute your experiments.
-Any feedback or improvement is very welcome.

-The next in series is the similar code walk through of using [Arize Phoenix](https://phoenix.arize.com/) with your RAG system.

-Until next time - *Stay tuned* !
+Feedback and suggestions are welcome.

 ## Contributors